 As Atlanta’s population grew in the second half of the 19th century, so did the size of its Jewish community.
 In 1878, the Hebrew Benevolent Congregation began purchasing land in another section of Oakland to accommodate the burial needs of its growing membership.
 In 1892, the Congregation sold a portion of the newly-acquired burial space to the Ahavath Achim Synagogue, a recently-formed congregation comprised of primarily Russian and Eastern European immigrants.
-These additional burial sections are known as “Jewish Flat” and “Jewish Hill.”
+These additional burial sections are known as “Jewish Flats” and “Jewish Hill.”

 A sidewalk bisects the low-lying Jewish Flats area, which is adjacent to the Confederate Burial Grounds and East Hill.
 The Hebrew Benevolent burial ground, occupying the northern half of the section, has simple and evenly-distributed markers.
 Situated closer to the cemetery’s brick walls, the Ahavath Achim lots are one of the most visually compelling areas of Oakland.
 Tall, ornate markers are densely packed into the space, creating a forest of monuments.
 All sidewalks have been removed to allow for more burials and almost every space is occupied.
 The burial styles of the Ahavath Achim and Hebrew Benevolent parcels create a juxtaposition of Old World versus New World, but the common symbols found on grave markers unite the sections.
 Throughout this section, visitors can find many Judaic symbols on markers, such as the Star of David (divine protection); a pitcher with basin (grave of a Levi); and an urn with draped a veil (a prayer shawl).